Economy

 Key Sectors

 Diversification has been made possible by the longstanding importance of Cyprus as an international business centre and a growing innovation hub.
-Cyprus has more than 850 start-ups and is home to seven of the 38 of the EU’s evolving Centres of Excellence, helping the information and communication services sector to expand rapidly from a low base, as the country takes advantage of its geostrategic location at the intersection of three continents.
+Cyprus has more than 850 start-ups and is home to seven of the EU’s 38 evolving Centres of Excellence, helping the information and communication services sector to expand rapidly from a low base, as the country takes advantage of its geostrategic location at the intersection of three continents.
 As in many advanced countries, the largest single sector is wholesale and retail trade, serving the general population as well as incoming tourists.

 Challenges and Opportunities